Things to see and do

 Queen Mother's Garden

 Nearby, the rest of the gardens have plenty more to offer.
 Explore the mature trees of the woodland walk, a haven for spring snowdrops, and autumn leaves.
-On the Oval Lawn, take time to read a book, or play with the new giant garden games in the summer.
+On the Oval Lawn, take time to read a book, or play with giant garden games in the summer.

 Lord Warden's Tea Room